mongodb/specifications/source/crud/bulk-write.md

 }
 ```

-Users MUST be able to discern whether a `BulkWriteResult` contains summary or verbose results without inspecting the
-value provided for `verboseResults` in `BulkWriteOptions`.
-Drivers can implement this in a number of ways, including:

-- Expose the `hasVerboseResults` field in `BulkWriteResult` as defined above.
-Document that the verbose results will be
-  undefined when `hasVerboseResults` is false.
-Drivers MAY raise an error if a user attempts to access one of these
-  fields when `hasVerboseResults` is false.
-- Use optional types for the verbose results, and document that they will be unset when `verboseResults` was not set to
-  true.
 - Define separate `SummaryBulkWriteResult` and `VerboseBulkWriteResult` types. `SummaryBulkWriteResult` MUST only
   contain the summary result fields, and `VerboseBulkWriteResult` MUST contain both the summary and verbose result
   fields.
 Return `VerboseBulkWriteResult` when `verboseResults` was set to true and `SummaryBulkWriteResult` otherwise.